 The first Saturday in May

 I was born and raised in Louisville, Kentucky.
 The Kentucky Derby makes the first Saturday in May, and the month prior, truly special.
-It made sense that the manuscript launch would happen that day.
-We decided to call it “Out of the Gate” in honor of the race.
-We would serve Kentucky fare, and people would come in their Derby best.
-My mom came in from Louisville to help get everything together.
-We cooked for three days — burgoo, cheese grits, benedictine, pimento cheese, and Derby pie.
+It made sense for the manuscript launch to happen that day.
+We called it “Out of the Gate” to honor the race.
+We served Kentucky fare, and people came in their Derby best.
+My mom flew in from Louisville to help get everything together.
+We cooked burgoo, cheese grits, benedictine, pimento cheese, and Derby pie for three days.
 Of course, we also made mint juleps.
 The traditional food gave my friends a taste of Kentucky.

 Out of The Gate